steem/qwp/doc/README.md

 * xxx.js.php
 * xxx.js

-For ops:
+For ops page:
 * index.php
 * common.php
-* xxx_ops_xxx.php or ops_xxx.php
+* x_ops_y.php or ops_x.php

 ## Form validation
 User data validation is an duplicate work for browser side and php side.
-So, qwp provides an uniform code to work on this. qwp use f[xxx] for form data submitted to server.
-And every form validation rule will be written in a file named validator_xxx.php, just looks like below:
+So, qwp provides an uniform code to work on this. qwp use f[x] for form data submitted to server.
+And every form validation rule will be written in a file named validator_x.php, just looks like below:
 ```php
 $form_rule = array(